Open Government for Dummies: Why Is an Open Government Important?

 By Laura Ortiz.
 Published: May 11th 2021

-You have probably heard of Open Government, but you may not know what it means - We have all been there!
-That is why we are opening this space, where we will explain its implications, benefits, challenges and map the initiatives that are promoting it around the world.
+You have probably heard of Open Government, but you may not know what it means—We have all been there!
+That is why we are opening this space, where we will explain its implications, benefits, and challenges.

-First of all, let us understand the concept which, although not new, has become trendy in recent years within the public sector - in some countries more than in others -.
-It is important to note that although we present here definitions provided by international organizations, national and local governments are increasingly proposing their own definitions adapted to their domestic contexts.
+First, let us understand the concept which, although not new, has become trendy in recent years within the public sector—in some countries more than in others -.
+It is important to note that although we present here definitions provided by international organizations, national and local governments are increasingly proposing their definitions adapted to their domestic contexts.

 What is open government?

-The 2017 OECD Council Recommendation defines it as “a culture of governance that promotes the principles of transparency, integrity, accountability and stakeholder participation in support of democracy and inclusive growth.”
-In the same vein is the Open Government Partnership (OGP), which also prioritizes some policy areas, such as gender or health, where they consider that government openness is particularly needed.
+The 2017 OECD Council Recommendation defines it as “a culture of governance that promotes the principles of transparency, integrity, accountability, and stakeholder participation in support of democracy and inclusive growth.”
+In the same vein is the Open Government Partnership (OGP), which prioritizes policy areas, such as gender or health, where they consider that government openness is particularly needed.

 The Ibero-American Charter of Open Government promoted by the Latin American Centre for Development Administration (CLAD), on its part, refers to: “the set of mechanisms and strategies that contribute to public governance and good government, based on the pillars of transparency, citizen participation, accountability, collaboration, and innovation, focusing and including citizens in the decision-making process, as well as in the formulation and implementation of public policies, to strengthen democracy, the legitimacy of public action and collective well-being.”

-The antecedents of Open Government can be traced back to the 16th century in Sweden, with the first regulation of freedom of the press and the right of access to archives, or to much more contemporary developments, such as the incorporation of Information and Communication Technologies (ICT), the reuse of public information, the opening of open data or the promotion of citizen participation in public spaces and their associated regulations at the international level.
+The antecedents of Open Government can be traced back to the 16th century in Sweden, with the first regulation of freedom of the press and the right of access to archives.
+Also, it can be linked to more contemporary developments, such as the incorporation of Information and Communication Technologies (ICT), the reuse of public information, the opening of open data, or the promotion of citizen participation in public spaces and their associated regulations at the international level.

 One of the milestones that prompted Open Government globally is relatively recent.
-In January 2009, the former US President, Barack Obama, signed the “Memorandum on Transparency and Open Government,” which later, in 2011, led to the creation of the Open Government Partnership through the Open Government Declaration.
+In January 2009, the former US President, Barack Obama, signed the “Memorandum on Transparency and Open Government,” which later, in 2011, led to creating the Open Government Partnership through the Open Government Declaration.
 OGP is a voluntary multilateral initiative that currently involves more than 70 national and sub-national governments, respectively, and multiple civil society organizations worldwide.
-It aims to create biennial action plans within public institutions, with specific commitments to promote the values of open government and, ultimately, to help solve public problems through collective intelligence and citizen collaboration - we will talk about OGP in more detail in the following posts.
+It aims to create biennial action plans within public institutions, with specific commitments to promote the values of open government and, ultimately, to help solve public problems through collective intelligence and citizen collaboration—we will talk about OGP in more detail the following posts.